Skip to main content

 Prevention of allergies

-How to prevent food allergies in babies right from the start
+How to prevent food allergies in babies

 Fifteen to 20 years ago, healthcare providers often recommended that women avoid eating allergy-provoking foods while pregnant or breastfeeding and that new moms delay the introduction of these foods.
 In fact, some recent scientific studies have shown that the reverse is true.